Little Walsingham, Norfolk

 St Mary's church is located just a short stroll from the priory, but it is worth the walk!
 Here you will find one of the finest Seven Sacrament fonts in the county.
 In addition, there is the beautiful alabaster memorial to Sir Henry and Lady Jane Sydney.

 The Bridewell was built in 1787 on the site of a leper hospital.
 It was based on John Howard's plans for a Model Prison, with 8 cells, a chapel, and a day, or common room.
-In 1823 treadmills were installed to grind corn, simultaneously providing exerecise for prisoners and making them pay for their imprisonment.
-The Bridewell keys can be obtained from the Shirehall museum.
+In 1823 treadmills were installed to grind corn, simultaneously providing exercise for prisoners and making them pay for their imprisonment.
+The Bridewell keys can be obtained from the Shirehall Museum.

 Nearby is Binham Priory, the remains of a medieval monastery set in lovely countryside.